 Murphy wrote several majority opinions for the Court in First Amendment decisions.
 He wrote the Court’s opinion in Thornhill v.
 Alabama (1940), finding that labor picketing was entitled to First Amendment protection: “Free discussion concerning the conditions in industry and the causes of labor disputes appears to us indispensable to the effective and intelligent use of the processes of popular government to shape the destiny of modern industrial society.”

-He wrote Hartzel v.
+He also wrote Hartzel v.
 United States (1944), in which the Court reversed the conviction of an anti-war dissenter for violating the Espionage Act of 1917.

-Backed 'spiritual freedom'
+Murphy strongly backed 'spiritual freedom'

 Murphy often ruled in favor of Jehovah’s Witnesses in cases involving freedom of religion, thus earning the respect of Hayden C. Covington, an attorney who represented the Witnesses.